yuuuuuuunliu/3D-sanner/README.md

 The figure below illustrates the results obtained when using the sensor to measure a stationary object (i.e., where the distance from the point to the origin, s, remains constant), and processing the data using MATLAB to generate a three-dimensional image in cylindrical coordinates.
 It is evident that the erroneous refracted points have been effectively eliminated through the use of the absorbent block.

   ![Comparison of plots before and after using the absorbent block](https://github.com/yuuuuuuunliu/3D-sanner/blob/main/Figures/Comparison%20for%20the%20absorbent%20block.png)

+We use the device to scan the surface of a cylindrical object.
+Ideally, the results obtained after the rotation of the turntable should be similar to the results obtained when the turntable is stationary, as the object exhibits cylindrical symmetry around the z-axis.

 ## Product Review